debbiedai/NER_species/README.md

 | Average        |          57.12          |         77.28        |       65.10      |

 ### Compare
 In `compare.py`, we will remove space between sentences in test_predictions.txt (The prediction of Biobert), and preprocess the output of SR4GN.
-Finally, comparing the result of Biobert and SR4GN.
+Finally, compare the result of Biobert and SR4GN.